Next Chapter of Healthcare Innovation

 Where Innovation Meets Mercy

-Made possible by a transformational $10 million gift from the Maguire Foundation, the Frances M. Maguire '55 Healthcare Innovation Center (HIC) will be the largest academic building on GMercyU's campus when it opens in 2025.
+Made possible by a transformational $10 million gift from the Maguire Foundation, it is the largest academic building on GMercyU's campus.

 Features of the Frances M. Maguire '55 Healthcare Innovation Center